calkinssean/woodshopBMX/README.md

 Final project for The Iron Yard course.
 An inventory management app made for a local business.
-Some of the technologies used are as follows
+Some of the technologies used are as follows:

 * iOS charts by Daniel Gindi
 * Device camera along with image picker